Chocolate Cookies

 Chocolate Cookies on serving plate with glass of milk

 Sometimes when your inner chocolate lover comes out, a Chocolate Chip Cookie is simply not enough.
-You need a cookie that is more chocolaty, more chewy like a bakery cookie.
+You need one that is more chocolaty, more chewy and fudgy, like a soft and tender bakery style choco cookie.
+These homemade Chocolate Cookies have all that rich, intense chocolate flavor you are craving and they only take 20 minutes before you get to take that first warm, gooey chocolatey bite.

-These chewy Chocolate Cookies are simple, chocolaty goodness, made with unsweetened cocoa powder and butter so you get rich, decadent chocolate down to the last crumb.
-These Chocolate Cookies are made without chocolate chips or chocolate chunks, but feel free to add them if you’d like!
+These chewy Chocolate Cookies are simple baked treats with basic ingredients.
+They are made similar to Chocolate Brownies with unsweetened cocoa powder and butter so you get rich, decadent fudgy chocolate down to the last crumb.
+They are so chocolatey you don’t need chocolate chips or chocolate chunks but feel free to get choco-crazy with add-ins to really satisfy your cravings.

 Chocolate Cookies Collage of preparation